 Tax season is here and many remote workers are wondering what expenses they can write off while working from home.
-In 2021, 4.5 million people left their jobs as part of what news outlets are calling “The Great Resignation.”
-Some of those who quit traded a 9-to-5 for becoming their own boss through freelancing out of a home office.
+In 2022, 60million people did freelance work, primarily from their home office.
 Now that it’s tax time, those who are self-employed are crunching the numbers to see how much of their expenses can be written off.
 What qualifies might surprise you — take a look.

 Standard Home Office Deduction